Should I pay off my mortgage early?

 So, just because values are sky-high right now, they could come back down, and you won’t get the return you could have if you invested your money elsewhere.

 A homeowner should consider paying off a mortgage once they are free of all other debts and have started saving for retirement.
 Paying down high-interest debt should always be your first priority.
 This means that you should be free of any student loan, auto loan, or credit card debt before considering paying extra toward your mortgage.
-This is especially true if you took out a mortgage in the last five years when interest rates have been incredibly low, even reaching record lows.
+This is especially true if you took out a mortgage prior to the recent spike in interest rates, when interest rates were near record lows.

 Saving for retirement should also be a priority.
 While many homeowners have a plan to pay off their mortgage first and then use the extra cash to save for retirement, that may not be the best plan.
 Your best friend with retirement savings is time.
 The longer you have, the more compound interest you’ll accrue, which is where the huge growth can come into play.